pontem-network/aptos-core/developer-docs-site/docs/tutorials/your-first-nft.md

 ### Step 4.7: Reading a token balance

-Each token within Aptos is a distinct asset, the assets owned by the user are stored within their `TokenStore`.
+Each token within Pont is a distinct asset, the assets owned by the user are stored within their `TokenStore`.
 To get the balance:

 <Tabs groupId="sdk-examples">
   <TabItem value="typescript" label="Typescript">